Barefoot Combat Boots – The 9 Best Zero Drop Lace-Up Boots

 Feelgrounds Patrol

-Feelgrounds Patrol boots are vegan, waterproof, fleece lined, and slip resistant.
-They recently relaunched them with a softer upper, which is great because the first version was way too stiff for me.
-They look super stylish while being practical.
-You could even use these as a hiking boot!
+Feelgrounds Patrol boots are vegan, waterproof, fleece lined (in their Winter version), and slip resistant.
+They look super stylish with a chunky appearance while being practical.
+Many people even use these as a hiking boot!

 Sizing